Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 Designed to train individuals to become emergency medical personnel, this course teaches patient assessment and basic life support techniques including airway management and CPR; hemorrhage control; oxygen administration; shock; bandaging and splinting; skull, spine, and chest injuries; child birthing; exposure to cold and heat; and transferring patients to medical facilities.
 Successful completion of this course allows the student to take the North Carolina and National EMT Registry Exams.

-Course Length: 228 (204 lecture hours, 24 clinical hours) both day and evening classes available.
+Course Length: 228 (204 lecture hours, 24 clinical hours after successful completion of the didactic portion) both day and evening classes available.

 This course will follow the guidelines established by the NC Office of EMS.
 The curriculum for the EMT educational program shall be the 1994 release of the United States Department of Transportation (US DOT) National Highway Traffic Safety Administration (NHTSA) EMT-Basic Course: National Standard Curriculum and the Supplemental Airways Modules for EMT-Basic; NSC.